uniprot/enzymeportal/enzyme-portal/README.md

-# Enzyme Portal web
+# Enzyme Portal Website

-The Enzyme Portal website.
+This comprises of a set of modules developed as independent services for [The Enzyme Portal website](https://www.ebi.ac.uk/enzymeportal/).

 ## Built With